xvik/slush-lib-java/README.md

 Project setup ready, start coding!

+NOTE: May be launched on existing project to update files.
+In this case all changed files replacement will be asked.
+If java sources directory exist, default package would not be generated.

 ### Generator defaults

 Some generator questions most likely will not change between your libraries (author, email, github user, bintray repo).